JustinLove/onelife-client-patches/README.md

 Shows heart above mother/grandmother, child/grandchild, siblings, twins.
 Currently includes aunts/uncles, still not sure about that part.

-Shows a gold ball above players who count for gene score, aka +FAMILY+ from the /FAM command.

-Shows a gosling on the head of new players (fuzzily defined as closely related births within one second of a 'YOUR BABY IS' message)

-There are keybinds to increase (= aka ushifted +) or decrease (-) hearts for players of interest.
-Manual marking can go one size larger than mom/child.

 `settings/showRelationDistance.ini` (0 to disable hearts)
 `settings/closeFamilySprite.ini`

+Shows a gold ball above players who count for gene score, aka +FAMILY+ from the /FAM command.

 `settings/showGenticFamily.ini` (0 to disable gold disks)
 `settings/geneticFamilySprite.ini`

+Shows a gosling on the head of new players (fuzzily defined as closely related births within one second of a 'YOUR BABY IS' message)

 `settings/showNewPlayers.ini` (0 to disable goslings)
 `settings/newPlayerMarkerObject.ini`

+There are keybinds to increase (= aka unshifted +) or decrease (-) hearts for players of interest.
+Manual marking can go one size larger than mom/child.

 `settings/playerMarkKey.ini`
 `settings/playerUnmarkKey.ini`